CoachbotSwarm/User-Guide/README.md

 #### robot.set_vel(left,right)

 Parameters: left and right should be whole numbers between -50 and 50 that indicate wheel speeds corresponding to the respective wheel.
 0 being no movement and 50 being the fastest possible speed.
 The negative values indicate that the wheel would spin backwards at that speed.
+This function sets the speed for 1 second before stopping.
 These values have no unit.

 Output: none